lipanski/hexagonly/README.md

 ### Hexagons

-Hexagons inherit all methods of Polygons.
+Hexagons inherit all methods from Polygons.
 There are 2 ways of creating new Hexagons:

 1. By using the pre-defined ``Hexagonly::Hexagon`` class: